Bola Sete: Education and influence

+Career

 His career broadened between 1952 and '58 when he played clubs and hotels in Italy.
 He then returned to Brazil and started touring throughout South America, during which time the manager of Sheraton Hotels noticed him and brought him to the US to play in the hotels.
 He played in New York's Park Sheraton, then moved to San Francisco to play in the Sheraton Palace.
 Dizzy Gillespie was staying there at the time and heard Sete playing every day.
 When Gillespie brought his pianist, Lalo Schifrin, to the hotel, he discovered that Schifrin and Sete had played together in Argentina.
 This meeting was the beginning of Sete's success in the US.
 In the fall of 1962, Gillespie took Sete to the Monterey Jazz Festival, where he enjoyed a huge reception.

 Sete toured with Gillespie, then returned to San Francisco, where he joined the Vince Guaraldi trio.
 He became well known in the US, and his partnership with Guaraldi yielded several well-received recordings.
-After staying for a couple of years with Guaraldi, Sete formed his own trio with Sebastião Neto on bass and Paulinho da Costa on drums.
+After staying for a couple of years with Guaraldi, Sete formed his own trio with Sebastião Neto on bass and Paulinho Magalhães on drums.
 He appeared at the Monterey Jazz Festival in 1966 with this trio and released an album of his performance, Bola Sete at the Monterey Jazz Festival, which peaked at No. 20 on the Billboard Jazz chart.

 After a two year retirement, Sete returned to music in 1971.
 He often played a 13-stringed instrument he devised himself called the "lutar".
 The instrument was based on a Brazilian folk instrument, the alaude, which has ten strings grouped in five sets of double strings.
 The lutar had six sets of double strings and a single string.

 In the 1970s, Sete became friends with guitarist John Fahey, who had been an admirer.
-In 1975, Sete's album Ocean was released on Fahey's label, Takoma Records.